TechnicJelle/CMGT_GraduationReport/report.typ

 These are also sometimes referred to as "helper libraries".

-- #figure(link("https://github.com/zeux/volk")[Volk], kind: "link", supplement: "link")<volk>: Dynamically load Vulkan functions at startup-time, instead of linking with Vulkan at compile-time.
+- #link("https://github.com/zeux/volk")[Volk]: Dynamically load Vulkan functions at startup-time, instead of linking with Vulkan at compile-time.
 It may be faster than loading them trough the driver.
   Many Vulkan examples use this library, because it is very small and easy to use.
 Many other helper libraries also optionally integrate with it.
-- #figure(link("https://github.com/charles-lunarg/vk-bootstrap")[vk-bootstrap], kind: "link", supplement: "link")<vkb>: Helps with the initialization of Vulkan, by providing a set of functions that set up the most common things.
+- #link("https://github.com/charles-lunarg/vk-bootstrap")[vk-bootstrap]: Helps with the initialization of Vulkan, by providing a set of functions that set up the most common things.
-- AMD's #figure(link("https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator")[Vulkan Memory Allocator], kind: "link", supplement: "link")<vma>: Abstracts away many parts of Vulkan's memory management, and provides a simple interface for allocating and freeing memory for specific tasks.
+- AMD's #link("https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator")[Vulkan Memory Allocator]: Abstracts away many parts of Vulkan's memory management, and provides a simple interface for allocating and freeing memory for specific tasks.

 ==== Evaluation